SysKitTeam/docs-monitor/installation-configuration/install-wizard/install-monitor.md

 ---
-title: Install SysKit Monitor
-desription: >-
-  Read this article for detailed step-by-step instructions on how to install the SysKit Monitor and all its prerequisites.
+description: Read this article for detailed step-by-step instructions on how to install the SysKit Monitor and all its prerequisites.
-author: Andrea Budisa
-date: 30/5/2017
 ---

 # Install SysKit Monitor